Mat0u5/LifeSeries/docs/changelogs/latest.md

 Astral Projection now uses Mannequins.<br>
 Fully rewrote how animal disguise rendering works.<br>
-Animal disguise now shows when you're wearing armor or holding items.
+Animal disguise now shows when you're wearing armor or holding items, if enabled in the config.

 ----------